By Maria Merola

 What was wrong with what the Pharisees were saying?

 They were “Placing the cart before horse.”
 In other words, they were placing more importance on outward circumcision, rather than inward circumcision of the heart.

 Therefore, they were missing the entire meaning of circumcision.
 It is no different than a man who gives his wife roses for her birthday, but during the rest of the year, he ignores her, and barely gives her the affection she desires.
 YaHuWaH wants our circumcision to be genuine---from the heart.
 Not merely going through the motions.

 In conclusion, outward circumcision in the flesh is meant to be an outward sign, akin to water baptism.
 However, circumcision of the heart is more important.
 Nevertheless, outward circumcision has health benefits for cleanliness in marriage, to prevent the wife from developing cervical cancer.
 See the following articles:

-There are many prophetic things that are part of a traditional Passover Seder, and these things are beautiful, because they point us to our Messiah.
+There are many prophetic elements within the Messianic Seder that are beautiful, because they point us to Messiah.
 Traditionally, there are four cups of wine served at the Seder.